drinkingcoder/FlowFormer-Official/README.md

     ├── things.pth
     ├── sintel.pth
     ├── kitti.pth
+    ├── flowformer-small.pth
+    ├── things_kitti.pth
 ```
+flowformer-small.pth is a small version of our flowformer. things_kitti.pth is the FlowFormer# introduced in our [supplementary](https://drinkingcoder.github.io/publication/flowformer/images/FlowFormer-supp.pdf), used for KITTI training set evaluation.

 ## Evaluation
 The model to be evaluated is assigned by the `_CN.model` in the config file.